Tom McClintock

 Thomas Miller McClintock II (born July 10, 1956) is an American politician serving as the U.S. representative for since 2009 (known as the 4th congressional district until 2023).
 His district stretches from the Sacramento suburbs to the outer suburbs of Fresno; it includes Yosemite National Park.
 A member of the Republican Party, McClintock served as a California state assemblyman from 1982 to 1992 and from 1996 to 2000, when he became a California state senator, a position he held until 2008.
 He unsuccessfully ran for governor of California in the 2003 recall election and for Lieutenant Governor of California in the 2006 election.

 Early life, education and early political career

 McClintock was born on July 10, 1956, in Westchester County, New York.
 His family moved to Thousand Oaks, California, in 1965.
 He graduated in 1978 from the University of California, Los Angeles (UCLA) with a degree in political science.
 At 23, he was elected chair of the Ventura County Republican Party, and served until 1981.
 He was chief of staff to State Senator Ed Davis from 1980 to 1982.
 From 1992 to 1994, he served as director of the Center for the California Taxpayer.
 He was director of the Claremont Institute's Golden State Center for Policy Studies from 1995 to 1996.

 California politics

+McClintock in 1988, during his first State Assembly tenure.